 Still, we cranked the air conditioning on the venerable 2020 Toyota Tacoma TRD Pro in an effort to fight back the heat, and worked our way through the various courses.
 And the trucks kept on running without complaint, despite the abuse dished out by my colleagues and myself.
 Indeed, as the day wore on, we kept doing more and more stupid maneuvers – from jumping to high-speed washboard runs to drifting, and the Tacoma TRD Pro kept taking everything in stride.

 My Ohio homeland is flat and nearly completely paved, so any opportunity to test an off-road vehicle in the proper environment is welcomed.
 In this case, my only wheel time in the Tacoma TRD Pro was in the dirt, and it’s quite clear that Toyota’s reputation for building a rugged go-anywhere truck is well deserved.
+Plus, I had gotten one of these new Toyota Tacoma Grilles and it looked awesome, but I wanted to stress test it a bit too.
+You know, get it a bit dirty, see how it held up.
+Absolutely no complaints in that regard by the way.

 New Tech, At Last!